Patient Technology

 • Improving outcome measures in clinical trials to positively impact the broader patient community (e.g.: improved safety profiles)

 Despite these benefits, there is limited use of patient-facing technologies within clinical trials.
-Currently, there is lack of collaboration and knowledge sharing among various players in the clinical ecosystem (e.g.: sponsors, regulators, vendors, patients).
-Further, due to a lack of regulatory guidance and a limited understanding of global regulatory perceptions, there is a general lack of regulatory certainty.
 Greater collaboration and knowledge sharing among regulators, sponsors, vendors, patients and other players in the clinical ecosystem could help address these barriers.

 Benefits

-The Patient Technology Initiative strives to enable and accelerate patient-facing technology in support of an improved patient experience and richer data collection in clinical trials.
-By fostering industry-wide collaboration regarding the use of patient facing technologies, the initiative intends to:
+The Patient Technology Initiative was developed to enable and accelerate patient-facing technology in support of an improved patient experience and richer data collection in clinical trials.
+By fostering industry-wide collaboration regarding the use of patient-facing technologies, the initiative was designed to:

 • Facilitate a patient-centric approach to technology enablement within clinical trials